goto-eof/shariz/README.md

 On the first PC replace the `target_ip` with the others PC connected on the same network.
 Update also the `shared_directory` property that should point to the directory that will be shared.
 Do the same on other PC.
 Add/remove some file from the shared directory of the first PC and magically you will see that the same operation is done also in the shared directory of the second PC.

-Of course you can run shariz at system startup, so that it can work in background.
+Of course you can run shariz at system startup, so that it can work in background (for example, for Linux some info could be found [here](https://www.baeldung.com/linux/run-script-on-startup)).

 # How it works?
 At startup Shariz loads the target server ip and port from the configuration file and creates a client that will connect to the target server.
 Meanwhile it makes a connection with the target application, requests for files and downloads them.